Testing for Unobserved Heterogeneous Treatment Effects with Observational Data: Consistent tests

-\Cref{ass_F,assm_kernel,ass_G,ass_I} are standard in the semiparametric estimation literature, ensuring that the first--stage nonparametric estimators converge to its expectation at a rate faster than $n^{1/4}$.
-Note that \Cref{ass_G} implies that the $h\gg n^{-1/2}$.
-Moreover, \Cref{ass_H} is a high-level condition that requires the nonparametric estimation bias diminishes uniformly at a rate faster than $n^{1/4}$.
-Such a condition on the bias term can be satisfied under additional primitive conditions on $K(\cdot)$ and $h$, as well as the smoothness of the underlying structural functions.
-See e.g. \cite{PaganUllah1999}.
+Assumptions \ref{assu: support-continuous} and \ref{assu: continuity-cont} are standard in the nonparametric estimation literature.
+Assumption \ref{assu: bias-continuous} is a high-level condition that requires the nonparametric estimation bias to diminish uniformly at a rate faster than $n^{1/4}$.
+Such a condition on the bias term can be satisfied under additional primitive conditions on the kernel function and the bandwidth respectively, $K(\cdot)$ and $h$, as well as the smoothness of the underlying structural functions.
+See, e.g., \cite{PaganUllah1999}.